esteedqueen/estherolatunde.com/content/posts/background-jobs-sidekiq.md

 ![New entry on console screenshot](/images/new-entry-screenshot.png)
 ![Sidekiq response screenshot](/images/sidekiq-response-screenshot.png)

-## Send email using Sidekiq & ActionMailer
+## Send email using Sidekiq and ActionMailer

 You can send emails asynchronously with Action Mailer out of the box with Sidekiq using.
 Sidekiq has included three methods to the ActionMailer module.